Sign up to receive Center for History/Library news & events.

 • Be current students or recent graduates of a conservation training program, or have the equivalent experience;

 • Demonstrate a working knowledge of bookbinding, the history of books, and current conservation theory and practice;

 • Have a student or working visa, if not a U.S. citizen

 The Gladys Brooks Lab offers unpaid internship opportunities to individuals at various stages in their conservation training and careers.
 Interns benefit professionally and intellectually from participation in the Lab’s daily activities and from experience treating items in NYAM’s collections.
-Internships may last from one to four months and require a commitment of 28 hours per week.
+Internships may last from one to four months.
 In most cases, hours can be arranged flexibly.
 Applications for unpaid internships are accepted on a rolling basis.
 Inquiries can be sent to firstname.lastname@example.org

 In addition to internships, the Gladys Brooks Lab offers volunteer opportunities to students preparing for a career in conservation.
 Volunteer positions are open to individuals with some experience in bookbinding and who can demonstrate an interest in book conservation.
-Volunteers must be able to commit to at least 7 hours per week.
+Volunteers must be able to commit to at least one full day per week.
 Applications are considered on a rolling basis.
 Inquiries can be sent to email@example.com.

 New York, NY 10029